I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 He then invited challengers to take on the Turk in a game of chess.
 The first to have a go was Count Ludwig von Cobenzl; he was defeated in short order, and so were the other contestants.

-And, to top it off, the Turk was able to converse with players in English, French, or German using a letter board.
+To top it off, the Turk was able to converse with players in English, French, or German using a letter board.

 Von Kempelen seems to have been displeased with the notoriety of his machine and retired the Turk.